 - Leadership skills?

-VII.
 Maintaining Appropriate Student Behavior

 - Monitoring Student Behavior during whole group presentations, small group instruction, individual work, by moving around the room, during cooperative group work, and monitor completion of assignments.

 - Management of Inappropriate Behavior-Make eye contact or move closer to student.
 Use a signal, such as finger to the lips or a head shake, to prompt the appropriate behavior.
 Monitor until the student complies.
 Provide a simple reminder of the correct procedure by either stating the procedure or asking the student to recite the procedure.
 Redirect student to a task if he is off-task.
 Ask student to stop misbehavior.